williamdemeo/Math160-Fall2015/README.md

 the stuff in parentheses means, don't worry.
 It will be explained at our first class meeting.

-The paragraphs below serve as the syllabus for Sections 9--14 of Math 160.
+The paragraphs below serve as the syllabus for Math 160 Sections 4, 6,8.

 *This page, as well as the content directory above, and its subdirectories, will be updated throughout the semester, and students are expected to visit this